2025 NFL Season Predictions: Awards, Playoffs & Super Bowl LX!

 Like, I just, you know, let's see.

-You would assume that Connor and I are not if we've just picked him for offensive rookie of the year.
+You would assume that Connor and I are not if we've just picked him for Offensive Rookie of the Year.

 Also, like, I know we're all kind of out, and Patriots maybe are too on Ramondre Stevenson, but I would not be surprised if he ends up getting a little more work in this offense than one would expect.

 And that would eat into the workload of Henderson, which then could also hurt his chances here.
+For the record, Ashton Genty is the favorite in the desert, followed by Cam Ward.

 I mean, it's pretty crazy, again, and I feel for you, Justin, that you could be the number one overall pick in the NFL draft.
+You could be a quarterback that's a number one overall pick.

-And in an exercise like this, none of us picked Cam Ward, and the desert didn't either.
+And in an exercise like this, none of of us picked Cam Ward, and the desert didn't either.

 So it's just been kind of a weird, funky maiden voyage for Ward, but that doesn't mean anything anymore once the games start.